zouloux/pasta/doc/_wip-types.md

 It will also host all staging versions from Gitea, deployed through CI.

 > You can setup one master server, but it's not mandatory.
-You can also use Github or something else to host your git repositories and CI, and use Halloumi only on production servers.
+You can also use Github or something else to host your git repositories and CI, and use Pasta only on production servers.

-#### Halloumi Production server
+#### Pasta Production server

 Those servers will serve real world applications.
 It should be own and paid by your customer.